 Are you interested in international or local peace and justice issues?
 International Development Studies (IDS) is a program that challenges students to explore the causes and consequences of processes that can promote or exclude individuals, communities and nations.
 Senior students also benefit from a practicum where they will apply theory and skills to real-world situations.

-"With great and friendly faculty and staff, Menno Simons College has become the home away from home for many students.
+"With great and friendly faculty and staff, Menno Simons College becomes the home away from home for many students.
 It is a place where you can learn in small class sizes and take part in great discussions.
-As a student I have learned to never shy away from asking questions and try to contribute to the rich discussions that we have in classes.
-My classes at MSC have always been different, they are mostly based on cooperation and group discussions, and this has made conversations rich and fun!"
+As a student, I learned to never shy away from asking questions and tried to contribute to the rich discussions that we had in classes.
+My classes at MSC were always different, mostly based on cooperation and group discussions, which made conversations rich and fun!"

 Celine Brandt, IDS graduate (3-yr BA)